wp-plugins/islam-companion/README.txt

 == Changelog ==

+= 1.0.3 =
+* Added next and previous links to admin dashboard widget. the user can browser Quranic verses using these links
+* Added meta information of the Quranic verses to the admin dashboard widget

 = 1.0.2 =
 * Added option under settings for saving the surah, verse and verse count
 * Updated dashboard widget so it displays Quranic verses according to the settings